Therapy That Works for You:

 keyboard_arrow_down

-Cancellations within 48 hours before our scheduled appointment are charged a cancellation fee of 50% the cost of one session.
+• Cancellations made within 48 hours of the scheduled appointment will incur a cancellation fee of 50% of the session cost.

-Cancellations within 24 hours before our scheduled appointment are charged a cancellation fee of the full cost of one session.
+• Cancellations made within 24 hours of the scheduled appointment will incur a cancellation fee equal to the full session cost.